Shyrro/Sally/README.md

 # Sally
-A Svelte component library that is fully-accessible and fully-customizable
+A Svelte component library that is fully-accessible and fully-customizable ( WIP )